yellowmessenger/documentation/docs/platform_concepts/studio/knowledge-management/add-faqs.md

 ### How to add multiple FAQs?

 Many time what happens is you want to add multiple FAQs in the bot.
-While the Yellow Messenger provides a way to do that the easy way too, but repeating the same process for multiple FAQs is a tedious process. (believe us, we've been there!)
+While the yellow.ai provides a way to do that the easy way too, but repeating the same process for multiple FAQs is a tedious process. (believe us, we've been there!)

 Worry not, because we already have a feature specifically for that.
 Using this feature, you can add multiple FAQs at once through a CSV file.